megselayne/betaBoulders/README.md

 - User can view their routes on their profile
 - User can remove routes from their profile
 - User can log out

+## Deployment
+- Application will be deployed on Heroku
+- `db/migrations` files must be run in Heroku bash to set up tables
+- `seed.js` must be run in Heroku bash to seed climbing_routes table from third party API